 People decorate the entrance to their houses to welcome and encourage Goddess Lakshmi, the goddess of wealth and prosperity, to enter.Continue to 6 of 13 below.

 The Goddess Lakshmi is believed to have been created from the churning of the ocean on the main Diwali day.
 A special puja is performed to worship her on this day.Continue to 7 of 13 below.

 Kali Puja in Kolkata

 Kali Puja is celebrated during Diwali in Kolkata (as well as other parts of West Bengal, Odisha, Bihar and Assam).
-It takes place on the same day as Lakshmi Puja all over India.
-This festival honors fearful Goddess Kali, the dark mother.
+It usually takes place on the same day as Lakshmi Puja all over India.
+This festival honors fearsome Goddess Kali, the dark mother.
 Here, an artisan is crafting a statue of the Goddess for the festival.Continue to 8 of 13 below.

 08 of 13

 It's customary to share sweets (and gifts) at Diwali.Continue to 9 of 13 below.

 Shops selling an assortment of Diwali lanterns, known as aakash kandils, are common at Diwali time.Continue to 10 of 13 below.